Rădăuți: Jewish history of Rădăuți

 A Jewish community was present before the Habsburg takeover, and is attested to have been overseen by a starost.

 Many Jews fleeing the Kingdom of Galicia and Lodomeria (as well as other Habsburg areas) from intense persecution and anti-Semitism during the Middle Ages settled in Rădăuți.
 The community was allowed a degree of self-administration, and witnessed a period of prosperity and cultural effervescence during the 19th century.

-The majority of Rădăuți's Jewish population was exterminated during the Holocaust.
+It has been argued that the majority of Rădăuți's Jewish population was exterminated during the Holocaust.
+However, a Romanian official document from 1946 suggests that most Jews in Rădăuți County survived the Holocaust.
 Persecutions became widespread around 1938, when Jews were harassed and attacked by authorities under the Octavian Goga government; they were confirmed by anti-Semitic legislation passed by the Ion Gigurtu cabinet, and, in late 1940, exceptionally violent following the establishment of the National Legionary State.
-In October 1941, all Jews present in Rădăuți (more than 10,000) were deported to concentration camps in Transnistria.
+In October 1941, all Jews present in Rădăuți, from the city itself and throughout the county (8,000 people), were deported to ghettos and concentration camps in Transnistria Governorate.
+It has been argued that only 4,000 members of the Rădăuți Jewish community survived the Holocaust.
+This number did not include the other urban Jewish community in the county (Siret); in 1941, there were originally more than 5,000 Jews in the city of Rădăuți.

 Bogdana Monastery

 The Princely Church at Rădăuți contained the graves of Bogdan I and his son Lațcu, both Voivodes/Princes of Moldavia, as well as a later ruler, Roman I of Moldavia.
 Is the oldest monastery from Moldova and Bucovina (1365).
 Inside the monastery there are 14 tombs (like Bogdan I (1359–1365), Lațcu Voievod (1365–1373), Roman I (1391–1394), Ștefan I (1394–1399), Bogdan, the brother Alexandru cel Bun, Bogdan, son of Alexandru cel Bun and others.